Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

 ---

 {{< note title="FEEL Support Limitation" class="warning" >}}
-Please note that the WildFly and JBoss application servers do not support FEEL outside of DMN execution in Camunda 7.
+Please note that the WildFly and JBoss application servers do not support FEEL outside of DMN execution in Flowee BPMS.
 {{< /note >}}

 ​The Friendly Enough Expression Language (FEEL) is specified within the Decision Model and Notation (DMN) standard by the Object Management Group (OMG).
 FEEL has the following features: